janwilmans/explain_icmp_ping/README.md

 - if the Id byte is not a match, wait for another packet if the timeout was not reached yet
 - print the result

+Note: because we use raw sockets we will see a 20-byte ip-header prefixed to the ICMP Reply.

 more information:
 - https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol